-Endometriosis is a medical condition that causes endometrial tissue (the tissue that lines the uterus) to grow outside of the uterus.
+Endometriosis is a medical condition that causes endometrial tissue — the tissue that lines the uterus — to grow elsewhere in the body.
 The endometrial tissue implants outside of the uterus and swells with each menstrual cycle.
 At the end of the menstrual cycle, this tissue tries to shed, just like normal endometrium in the uterus.
 However, because the tissue cannot be released through the uterus as normal, it causes pain and inflammation in the area where it has implanted, especially during menstruation.
-This can lead to a number of symptoms including pelvic pain and infertility.
+This can lead to a number of symptoms, including pelvic pain and infertility.

 Genetics as a cause for endometriosis